 2. I got into the swing of promos

 My post about BookBub said it all – promotion is EVERYTHING to successful long-term book sales.
 My plan is to promote one book in my series every month through whatever channel is available to me.
-So far, though (as I’ve mentioned several times before), I’m a big fan of Book Marketing Tool’s “free” ebook submission tool.
+So far, though (as I’ve mentioned several times before), I’m a fan of Book Marketing Tool’s “free” ebook submission tool.
+(Full disclosure, I’m also an affiliate so will get a small fee if you sign up).
 It’s become my go-to standard, and the books I’ve used it for have received thousands of downloads at a cost of only $15.00 plus an hour or so of my time.
 Can’t beat it.

 3. I now have a review process that works